emilia-colonese/emilia-colonese.github.io/README.md

 The code can be seen in `Web Scrapping.pdf` file.

-### :keyboard: Activity: Create your pipeline
+### Activity: Create your own distributed infrastructure

-1. Browse to the `index.md` file in the `my-pages` branch.
-1. In the upper right corner, open the file editor.
-1. Type the content you want on your homepage.
-You can use Markdown formatting on this page.
+1. Install and configure your free big data infrastructure: `Hadoop`.
+2. Install and configure a free NoSql COLUMN FAMILY database: `Hbase`.
+3. Install and configure a free NoSql DOCUMENT database: `MongoDB`.
+4. Install and configure the `Hive` tool to provide APIs to hadoop ecosystem and SQL language to access stored data.
-1. (optional) You can also modify `title:` or just ignore it for now.
+5. Install and configure `Spark` or just ignore it for now.
 We'll discuss it in the next step.

-1. Commit your changes to the `my-pages` branch.
-1. Wait about 20 seconds then refresh this page (the one you're following instructions from).
-[GitHub Actions](https://docs.github.com/en/actions) will automatically update to the next step.
+### Activity: Create a data pipeline using your distributed infrastructure

+Ingest data from your internal relational databese and external data sources as well.
+Internal source: Relational database `salesDW`.
+External source: `social media` files.

 <footer>

 <!--
   <<< Author notes: Footer >>>
-  Add a link to get support, GitHub status page, code of conduct, license link.
 -->

 ---